Skip to Main Content

 • All appeal rights are then available.

 NOTE: The prior authorization process is a condition of payment.
-As the term suggests, a condition of payment is a rule, regulation, or requirement that must be met in order for a provider to lawfully request and receive reimbursement from Medicare.
+As the term suggests, a rule, regulation, or requirement must apply for a provider to lawfully request and receive reimbursement from Medicare.

-• If a HCPCS code that requires PA is reported with modifier GA (Advance Beneficiary Notice of Noncoverage (ABN) issued), the claim will suspend and an Additional Documentation Request (ADR) letter will be sent to the provider.
-CGS will perform a review to determine the validity of the ABN following standard claim review guidelines and timelines outlined in the CMS Medicare Claims Processing Manual (Pub.
+• If a HCPCS code that requires prior authorization is reported with modifier GA (Advance Beneficiary Notice of Noncoverage (ABN) issued), the claim will suspend, and the provider will receive an Additional Documentation Request (ADR) letter.
+Upon receipt of the requested documentation, CGS will perform a review to determine the validity of the ABN.
+See the standard claim review guidelines and timelines outlined in the CMS Medicare Claims Processing Manual (Pub.
 100-04), chapter 30External PDF, § 40.

 Denials for Related Services